 Telebehavioral Health Drones?

-Telehealth drones can also be equipped with cameras and microphones, which are the basic tools needed for telehavioral health care.
-Such technology holds great promise for all people, but particularly for people in rural areas where Internet connections might still be unreliable.
+Telehealth drones can also be equipped with cameras and microphones, which are the basic tools needed for telebehavioral health care.
+Such technology holds great promise for all people, particularly for people in rural areas where Internet connections might still be unreliable.

 Read more about what steps were taken previously to expand telehealth in rural areas:

-As can be imagined by behavioral professionals, drones can be used to serve many people who are unable to be accessed otherwise.
+As can be imagined by behavioral professionals, drones can serve many people who are unable to be accessed otherwise.
 While this technology has now matured to the point of being practical, it is now up to our legislators to craft adequate laws to keep everyone safe.

 Have More Specific Questions about COVID-19 Telehealth Best Practices?

-While we all know how important it is for our services to continue with COVID-19 telehealth best practices, but many professionals are unsure of how to proceed with the many legal and ethical foundation issues of relevance to telehealth, PLUS the regularly updating legal and regulatory changes that must be integrated.
-To help practitioners and their administrators make sense of COVID-19 telehealth best practices as applicable to working from home, and as a community service, TBHI is honored to be working with the California non-profit, Telehealth Institute to bring you this up-to-date, FREE informational course designed specifically for behavioral professionals.
+While we all know how important it is for our services to continue with COVID-19 telehealth best practices, many professionals are unsure of how to proceed with the multiple legal and ethical foundation issues of relevance to telehealth.
+Plus, the ongoing legal and regulatory changes must be integrated.
+To help practitioners and their administrators make sense of COVID-19 telehealth best practices as applicable to working from home and as a community service, TBHI is honored to be working with the California non-profit, Telehealth Institute to bring you this up-to-date, FREE informational course designed specifically for behavioral professionals.